Platform methodology

 Search & Explain

 Search the catalog for any product.
-If it exists but wasn't in the top recommendations for a category, request an AI-generated explanation of why — drawing on RAO scores, constraint fit, and competitor rankings.
-Costs one snapshot credit, cached to prevent repeat charges.
+If it exists but was not among the top recommendations, request an AI-generated explanation using RAO scores, constraint fit, and competitor rankings.
+Explanations are cached for consistent repeat access.

 Product Requests